RiyaDevelops/git-github-notes/README.md

  ### 1. Creating a Branch
   - Think of a **branch as an independent workspace where you can add, modify, and delete files without affecting the files in other branches.**

-  - It is reccomended not to work in the master/main branch.
+  - It is recommended not to work in the master/main branch.
       - The master or main branch often represents the stable, deployable version of your project for most companies.
       - Once your work is completed, tested, and reviewed, you merge it back into the master or main branch.
       - ***Changes made in one branch don't affect other branches until explicitly merged.***